 10.3 Investigator and Research Personnel Training and Education protection of human subjects.
 Investigators and research personnel must complete the appropriate CITI training, which is determined on a case by case basis depending upon the nature of the research.
 These courses are found on the CITI website.
 New research project submissions including "exempt", continuing reviews, and modifications to research are approved by the IRB only after completion of CITI training has been verified.
 All research personnel, including the PI, co-investigators, research assistants, and students, are required to complete CITI Conflicts of Interest training.
 Research staff who are involved with the research project through interaction or intervention with research participants or identifiable data must complete Human Research Protections (Biomedical or Social-Behavioral) and Information Privacy and Security training.
 The PI/PD must confirm that all research personnel have completed appropriate CITI training.
 Alternative training programs may be accepted by the IRB on a case-by-case basis and this will be documented in IRB records.
-CITI Conflicts of Interest in Research and Human Research Protections refresher training must be completed every four (4) years after initial completion for as long as the PI and research personnel are involved in the research.
+CITI Conflicts of Interest training must be completed as required by WVSOM's Institutional Policy: R-04, Conflict of Interest in Research and Human Research Protections refresher training must be completed every four (4) years after initial completion for as long as the PI and research personnel are involved in the research.
 IRB applications for initial and continuing review will not be approved without evidence of CITI training.